Can dogs eat blue cheese?

 Blue cheeses are made using Penicillium roqueforti mould, which produces a compound called roquefortine C. Dogs are unusually sensitive to this compound — far more than humans — and exposure can cause vomiting, diarrhoea, high temperature, muscle tremors, and in worse cases seizures that can last for up to two days.
 Vets report increased cases around Christmas when Stilton appears on cheese boards.
 All blue cheeses carry this risk: Stilton, Roquefort, Gorgonzola, Danish blue, Cambozola.
 A small lick usually isn't an emergency, but larger amounts or smaller dogs warrant a vet call.
 Unlike most dairy issues (which are just lactose intolerance), this is a specific toxicity.

-If your dog has eaten blue cheese
+If your dog has already eaten blue cheese

 Risks to watch for